malishav/OSCOAP/draft-selander-ace-object-security.md

     * The Algorithm from the security context used for the exchange;

-    * the plaintext request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;
+    * the plaintext "effective" request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;

     * the Transaction Identifier (Tid) of the associated CoAP request, if the message is a CoAP response (see {{sec-context-section}}), and